Valuation

 (Annual Dividend per Share ÷ Current Share Price) × 100

-Dividend yield shows the annual dividend income as a percentage of the current stock price.
-A stock at ₹100 paying ₹4 annual dividend has a 4% yield.
+Dividend yield is the annual dividend income as a percentage of the current stock price.
+A stock at ₹100 paying ₹4 dividend has a 4% yield.

 How to interpret: Nifty 50 average yield is ~1.2%.
-Above 3% is considered high yield in India.
-Very high yield (8%+) may indicate a falling stock price rather than generous dividends — investigate why.
+Above 3% is high yield in India.
+Very high yield (8%+) may indicate a falling stock price rather than generous dividends.

 DPS